 There are more than 3,000 different species of stick insects in the world.
 They are popular pets among insect enthusiasts due to their low-maintenance care level and interesting appearance.
 If you are planning on keeping stick insects as pets, you’ll need to know what to feed them.
+They are herbivores and prefer eating leaves.
 Keep reading to learn more about what they eat in the wild and what you should feed them as pets.

 Walking Stick Insects in the Wild